What Luxury Vinyl Plank Size Is Ideal For A Certain Room Size?

 Consider the Shape of the Room

-Narrow spaces like hallways or U-shaped or L-shaped kitchens should have the flooring installed the length of the room in order to make them feel larger and wider.
+Narrow spaces, such as hallways or U-shaped or L-shaped kitchens, should have flooring installed the entire length of the room to make them feel larger and wider.
 This means that the LVP flooring should run parallel to the longest wall.
-However, if there are angled rooms, you may want to also consider a diagonal install, which is discussed further below.
+However, if there are angled rooms, you may also want to consider a diagonal install, which is discussed further below.

 Consider Features of the Room

 Like a front door or angled wall, sometimes a feature of the room will dictate the direction of the layout.
-For instance, if you have steps that will obviously be installed in a horizontal pattern, then you’ll want to continue that horizontal shape throughout the main and upper floors.
+For instance, if you have steps that'll obviously be installed in a horizontal pattern, then you'll want to maintain that horizontal shape throughout high-traffic areas, such as the main and upper floors.

 Consider a Diagonal Layout